How to Outsource Software Development: 10 Simple Steps

 Websites such as Clutch, GoodFirms, G2 Crowd, Agency Spotter, and Crowd Reviews provide a curated list of companies for software development.
 You can search for the best software development agencies and filter them based on location, reviews, hourly rate, talent pool, and more.

-Talk to your friends and colleagues in your industry who have outsourced software projects in the past.
+Talk to your friends and colleagues in your industry who have outsourced software projects.
 Their experience can help you shortlist a few agencies with experience in your sector.
-If they’re familiar with what you do, and they have a proven track record, your odds of success will greatly increase.
+If they know what you do and have a proven track record, your odds of success will greatly increase.

 Looking for software developers in freelancing portals is also a good idea.
 Some popular freelancing portals include Toptal, Upwork, Fiverr, Freelancer.com, and People Per Hour.

-Some require you to list your project’s requirements and budget, others have you reach out to specific providers with your requests.
-In many cases you can search through profiles and apply filters based on location, budgetary requirements, and other factors.
+Some require you to list your project’s requirements and budget; others have you reach out to specific providers with your requests.
+You can often search through profiles and apply filters based on location, budgetary requirements, and other factors.

 Once you’ve shortlisted your providers to a select few, it’s time to interview them and evaluate each one on a deeper level.
 Here are a few things to consider.